 Diagnosis of Myotonic Dystrophy

 DNA mutation analysis

 Diagnosis of myotonic dystrophy is indicated by characteristic clinical findings, age at onset, and family history and is confirmed by DNA testing.

 Death is most commonly due to respiratory and cardiac disease, and patients who develop cardiac arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more and severe muscle weakness at a younger age are at increased risk of premature death.
 Mean age at death is 54 years.

 Treatment of Myotonic Dystrophy

-Myotonia may respond to membrane-stabilizing drugs (eg, mexiletine, procainamide, quinidine, phenytoin, carbamazepine).
+Myotonia may respond to membrane-stabilizing drugs (eg, mexiletine, lamotrigine, carbamazepine, phenytoin).
 Of these, mexiletine has been shown to significantly reduce myotonia in nondystrophic myotonia and is thus the first-line drug for myotonic dystrophy patients who have functionally limiting myotonia.
 Because mexiletine can rarely precipitate arrhythmias in patients with underlying ventricular arrhythmias, the drug is contraindicated in patients with 2nd- or 3rd-degree atrioventricular block; consultation with a cardiologist is recommended before initiating mexiletine therapy, particularly in those with an abnormal ECG.

 However, it is weakness, for which no treatment is available, and not myotonia that usually disables the patient; braces for footdrop are usually required as the disease progresses.